 Birdsong is the singing or calling of birds.
 It is something that I have been fascinated by since I was a teenager, and I spent several years learning large swathes of the solo piano music of Olivier Messiaen, including sections from his Catalogue d’Oiseaux.
 The sounds that birds produce can be categorised into two classes: calls and songs.
 A call is usually a short and simple vocalisation that signals flight or danger.
 A song tends to be a long and complex vocalisation produced during a breeding season.

-Both Justin and I felt drawn to doing a series of recitals this year with works that express messages on nature, partly as a response to the ever-growing concerns over climate change.
+For Run, Sing, Fly, Justin and I felt drawn to works that express messages on nature, partly as a response to the ever-growing concerns over climate change.
 Discussing this theme, we found a large variety of music for saxophone and piano which centres on the natural world, including works by Australian composer Dr. Jane Hammond and Japan’s Takashi Yoshimatsu that explore birdsong in a variety of ways.

-We believe that there is a particular uniqueness of colour in Australian music that is not found elsewhere in the world.
-This is often inspired by the stunning individuality of Australian flora, fauna and landscapes where colours are so vivid and you can hear some of the most unusual and exciting sounds and rhythms from the natural world.
+We believe that there is a uniqueness of colour in Australian music that is not found elsewhere in the world.
+This is often inspired by the stunning individuality of Australian flora, fauna and landscapes, where colours are so vivid and you can hear some of the most unusual and exciting sounds and rhythms from the natural world.

 Japan’s renowned Takashi Yoshimatsu has composed works that feature programmatic representations of birds and juxtapose their natural habitat with the world of modern humankind for decades.